AmrDeveloper/Amun/docs/index.md

 }
 ```

-## Features
+### Features

-* Static Types
+- Static Types
-* Type inference
+- Type inference
-* Functions
+- Functions
-* Pointers
+- Pointers
-* Arrays
+- Arrays
+- Struct and Packed struct
+- Tuples
-* Multi Dimensional Arrays
+- Multi Dimensional Arrays
-* Strong Enumeration
+- Strong Enumeration
-* Function Pointer
+- Function Pointer
-* Local Variables
+- Local Variables
-* Global Variables
+- Global Variables
-* Import and Load statements and blocks
+- Import and Load statements and blocks
-* If, else if and else statements
+- If, else if and else statements
-* If Else Expression
+- If Else Expression
-* While statement
+- While statement
-* For range, Forever statements
+- For range, Forever statements
+- For Range statement with optional name and step
-* Switch Statement and Expression
+- Switch Statement and Expression
-* Break and continue statements with optional times
+- Break and continue statements with optional times
-* Declare Prefix, Infix, Postfix functions
+- Declare Prefix, Infix, Postfix functions
-* Binary, Logical, Comparisons, Bitwise Operators
+- Binary, Logical, Comparisons, Bitwise Operators
-* Assignments Operatiors =, +=, -=, *=, /=
+- Assignments Operatiors =, +=, -=, *=, /=
+- Singed and Un Singed Integer types
-* Standard C Headers as part of the Standard library
+- Standard C Headers as part of the Standard library
-* No implicit casting, every cast must be explicit to be clear
+- No implicit casting, every cast must be explicit to be clear
-* Defer Statement
+- Defer Statement
-* Default initalization value for global and local variables
+- Default initalization value for global and local variables
-* Resolving Constants Index, If Expressions at Compile time
+- Resolving Constants Index, If Expressions at Compile time
 - Generic Programming

 ## Inspiration